dropoff-co/com.dropoff.service.brawndo.client.js/README.md

 * **destination** - the destination (aka the delivery location) of the order.
 Required.
 * **utc_offset** - the utc offset of the timezone where the order is taking place.
 Required.
 * **ready_timestamp** - the unix timestamp (in seconds) representing when the order is ready to be picked up.
 If not set we assume immediate availability for pickup.
+* **company_id** - if you are using brawndo as an enterprise client that manages other dropoff clients you can specify the managed client id who's estimate you want here.
+This is optional and only works for enterprise clients.

     brawndo.order.estimate(estimateParameters, function(error, estimate_data) {
     });